-Andrea Nightingale has worked primarily on Greek and Roman philosophy and literature.
-She has also written on the philosophy and literature of ecology (in the modern and postmodern periods).
+Andrea Nightingale works on Greek and Roman philosophy, literature, religion, and culture.
+She has also taught and written on ecological writers and topics.
 She has been awarded a fellowship at the Stanford Humanities Center, an ACLS Fellowship, and a Guggenheim Fellowship.
-She is a Harvard Senior Fellow for the Hellenic Center (2010-2014).
-Her publications include Genres in Dialogue: Plato and the Construct of Philosophy (Cambridge University Press); Spectacles of Truth: Theoria in its Cultural Context (Cambridge University Press); and Once out of Nature: Augustine on Time and the Body (University of Chicago Press).
+She was a Harvard Senior Fellow for the Hellenic Center (2010-2014).
+Her publications include Genres in Dialogue: Plato and the Construct of Philosophy (Cambridge University Press); Spectacles of Truth: Theoria in its Cultural Context (Cambridge University Press); Once out of Nature: Augustine on Time and the Body (University of Chicago Press).
 She has also co-edited (with David Sedley) Ancient Models of Mind: Studies in Human and Divine Rationality (Cambridge University Press).
-She has done \hourlong shows on Robert Harrison's radio show, "Entitled Opinions," on Epicurus, Plato, Melville's Moby Dick, A. J. Baker's The Peregrine, and Thoreau's Walden.
-She is presently writing a book entitled Eros and Epiphany: Plato on the Soul's Ascent to Divine Beings.
+Her recent book, Philosophy and Religion in Plato's Dialogues, is forthcoming with Cambridge University Press (Jan.
+2021).
+She has done 5 hour-long shows on Robert Harrison's radio show, "Entitled Opinions”: The Philosophy of Epicurus, Plato’s Symposium, Melville's Moby Dick, A. J. Baker's The Peregrine, and Thoreau's Walden. .